graphtrek/stableips/docs/ARCHITECTURE.md

 ## System Overview

-**StableIPs** is a demonstration application for transferring stablecoins (USDC/DAI) on the Ethereum Sepolia testnet.
+**StableIPS** is a demonstration application for transferring stablecoins (USDC/DAI) on the Ethereum Sepolia testnet.
 It provides a simple web interface for:

 - Creating demo wallet accounts
 - Viewing wallet balances